orientalidler/GettingCleaningPengyu/README.md

 =====================

 Final Assignment for JHU getting cleaning
-#Before u run the run_analysis.r file, please make sure your work directory is the folder "\UCI HAR Dataset"
+Before u run the run_analysis.r file, please make sure your work directory is the folder "\UCI HAR Dataset" It is?
-#It is?
 Here we go!

-#Warm up Extract the feature names from 'features.txt'
+#Warm up: Extract the feature names from 'features.txt'
 fea=read.table('features.txt',header=F, sep='')
 names=as.character(fea[,2])